SSWConsulting/SSW.Rules.Content/rules/appointments-do-you-send-outlook-calendar-appointments-when-appropriate/rule.md

 archivedreason: null
 guid: 202ef538-6e38-4a0f-af2f-5d2cb610e63c
 ---
 If you wish to organize a meeting that involves some of your colleagues and a client, instead of sending an email, send an appointment.
-Sending appointments is convenient because all the user has to do is click 'accept' and it is in their calendar.
+Sending appointments is convenient because all the user has to do is click 'Accept' and it is in their calendar.

 <!--endintro-->